Quantifying Information Extraction using Generalized Quantum Measurements: Proofs of Theorems

-We denote the spectral decomposition of the density matrix as $\R=\sum_x\rho_x\pro{x}{x}$. $\ket{x}$ denote eigenvectors of the density matrix, and $\rho_x$ denote the eigenvalues which are not necessarily different for different $x$ --- thus this decomposition is not unique.
+We denote the spectral decomposition of the density matrix as $\R=\sum_x\rho_x\pro{x}{x}$, where $\ket{x}$ denotes the eigenvector of the density matrix and $\rho_x$ is the corresponding eigenvalue.
+The eigenvalues are not necessarily different for different $x$, thus making this decomposition not unique.
 We also denote the unique decomposition of the density matrix in terms of its eigenprojectors $\R=\sum_{\rho}\rho\P_{\rho}$, where eigenvalues $\rho$ are now different from each other.
 It follows that for each $x$ there is $\rho$ such that $\rho_x=\rho$.